-The faculty submits mid-term grades for each student in each class to the registrar's office in the fall and spring semesters, according to the schedule announced in the schedule of classes.
-(No mid-term grades are submitted for short term courses.)
-These grades are displayed for viewing by the student on the NMHU secured web site, www.nmhu.edu.
-These reports serve to inform students and advisors of a student's progress, so that any problems in class performance may be addressed.
-If discrepancies occur at this time in the student's schedule of classes, the student should proceed immediately to the registrar's office to correct the schedule.
-Mid-term grades do not appear on transcripts and are not kept as a permanent record.
+The faculty submits midterm grades for each student in each class to the Registrar's Office in the fall and spring semesters according to the schedule announced in the schedule of classes.
+(No midterm grades are submitted for short-term courses.)
+These grades are displayed for viewing by the student on the Highlands secured website, www.nmhu.edu.
+These reports inform students and advisers of a student's progress, so any problems in class performance can be addressed.
+If discrepancies occur at this time in the student's schedule of classes, the student should proceed immediately to the Registrar's Office to correct the schedule.
+Midterm grades do not appear on transcripts and are not kept as a permanent record.